| CHAPTER D11 SEX |

 Commission doesn’t.
 That’s why the New Testament recommends for the first time in history that God’s

 people not marry at all (1 Co 7:7,8,32-35)!
-In fact, it is

-recommended that only two groups of Christians marry.
-The first group is the
+In fact, it is recommended that only two groups of Christians marry.
+The first

-Christians (like Amnon in 2 Sa 13:12-14) who can’t contain themselves from
+those few Christians (like Amnon in 2 Sa 13:12-14) who can’t contain themselves from

 illicit sexual relations.
 (Look at the context of 1 Co 7:1-9 and then focus on verses 2,5,9.)
-In the Old Testament

-era God’s people reproduced through sex, therefore sex was required.
-In the New
+In the Old Testament era God’s people reproduced through sex, therefore sex was

-Testament era God’s people identify and edify each other through communion,
+required.
+In the New Testament era God’s people identify and edify each other

-primary meaning of Old Testament verses like Ps 127:3-5 was physical
+in importance.
+The primary meaning of Old Testament verses like Ps 127:3-5 was physical because the Old Commission

-effect, but today under the New Testament’s Great
+was in effect, but today under the New Testament’s Great Commission their meaning is primarily spiritual (1 Co 4:15; Ga

-Commission their meaning is primarily spiritual (1 Co 4:15; Ga 4:19; 1 Ti 1:2; Phil 10; 3 Jn 4).
+4:19; 1 Ti 1:2; Phil 10; 3 Jn 4).
 By carefully

 considering the above (including 1 Co 7) it becomes obvious that marriage in the